UConn snaps 4-game losing streak with 78-63 win over Temple

 UConn was led by its defense.
 The Huskies blocked seven shots and forced 16 turnovers that led to 20 points.

-”We were just in the right spots and we were smart,” Hurley said. ”We stole deflections and we didn’t take a lot of high risks.”

-Carlton, who was held scoreless in the Huskies last two games, opened the scoring by grabbing an offensive rebound and making a strong move to the basket.
-He had the Huskies first four points.
+Carlton, who was held scoreless in the Huskies last two games, opened the scoring by grabbing an offensive rebound and making a strong move to the basket and had the Huskies first two baskets.

-”I think the way Josh started the game really gave everybody a boost,” Vital said. ”Because once we knew we were going to beat them on the inside, it kind of like freed up the guards to attack, knowing they had to think about Josh.”
+A driving layup by Vital completed an 8-0 run that gave the Huskies a 12-4 lead.

 BIG PICTURE